WeatherLab/fsodoc/source/contributing/documentation.rst

 #################################
-Writing CodeIgniter Documentation
+Writing FSO Documentation
 #################################

-CodeIgniter uses Sphinx to generate its documentation in a variety of formats, using reStructuredText to handle the formatting.
+FSO uses Sphinx to generate its documentation in a variety of formats, using reStructuredText to handle the formatting.
 If you are familiar with Markdown or Textile, you will quickly grasp reStructuredText.
 The focus is on readability and user friendliness.